MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 >[!NOTE]
 > - The new Viva Connections home experience will be available for [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365) customers by the end of November 2022 and will become generally available to all customers in 2023.
 > - If you already have Viva Connections set up, the new home design uses current content and settings (like audience targeting) from your Dashboard and Resources and there will not be any impact to the mobile experience.
 > - If your organization has a home site, you can choose to use it as the default home experience.
 The ability to choose the default experience will become available when the feature rolls out in November.
+More details will be shared soon.
 > - If you haven’t set up Viva Connections yet, the default experience includes cards on the Dashboard but otherwise doesn’t impact [the mobile experience](/viva-connections-overview.md#the-viva-connections-mobile-experience).
 > - The new home experience uses a similar permission model to SharePoint and can be managed from Microsoft Teams.
 > - You must have member level permissions or higher to edit the new desktop experience.